Uncover answers to common eClosing questions, like what is an eClosing, what are the benefits of eClosings, and what to look for in an eClosing...

 7. Technology integrations

-Other nuances to the digital closing process need some consideration, such as the platform's ability to integrate with other mortgage-specific software, like a lender's loan origination system (LOS), eRecording tools, real estate appraisal platforms, title production software platforms, and more.
+Other nuances to the digital closing process need some consideration, such as the platform's ability to integrate with other software, like a lender's loan origination system (LOS), eRecording tools, real estate appraisal platforms, title production software platforms, and more.

 8. Digital audit trail